DCC-Lab/PyTissueOptics/README.md

 <img src="./docs/README.assets/pytissue-demo-banenr.jpg">
 </p>

-This python package is an object-oriented implementation of Monte Carlo modeling for light tranport in diffuse media.
-The package is **extremely easy to use**, and **polyvalent** as it allows simulations in arbitrary complex scenes.
-The package offers both a default Python implementation as well as an hardware-accelerated version using OpenCL.
+This python package is an object-oriented implementation of Monte Carlo modeling for light transport in diffuse media.
+The package is very **easy to set up and use**, and its mesh-based approach makes it a **polyvalent** tool to simulate light transport in arbitrarily complex scenes.
+The package offers both a native Python implementation and a hardware-accelerated version using OpenCL.

-As discussed in the [why use this package](#why-use-this-package) section, code efficiency isn't the only variable at play.
+As discussed in the [why use this package](#why-use-this-package) section, computation time isn't the only variable at play.
 This code is **easy to understand**, **easily scalable** and **very simple to modify** for your need.
 It was designed with **research and education** in mind.

 ## Notable features
 - Arbitrarily complex 3D environments.